-Though about 40 percent of the world’s workforce is women, according to data from the Inter-Parliamentary Union, only 24.5 percent of all national parliamentarians were female as of 1 September 2019.
+Though about 40% of the world’s workforce is women, according to data from the Inter-Parliamentary Union, only 25.7% of all national parliamentarians were female as of 1 September 2021.
 Because Zonta International believes that young women are the key to women’s advancement in the field of public service, it offers the Young Women in Public Affairs (YWPA) Award, which recognizes young women, ages 16-19, for demonstrating leadership skills and commitment to public service and civic causes, and encourages them to continue their participation in public and political life.

 The program operates at the Zonta club, district/region and international levels.
-Zonta clubs provide awards for club recipients, and district/region and international awards are funded by the Zonta International Foundation.
+Zonta clubs provide awards for club recipients, and district/region and international awards are funded by the Zonta Foundation for Women.
 District recipients receive US$1,500, and 10 international recipients are selected from the district/region recipients to receive awards of US$5,000 each.

 Women, aged 16-19 on 1 April each year, studying at a secondary school, college or university in a Zonta district/region, or who are studying elsewhere but are citizens of a Zonta country, who demonstrate evidence of the following, are eligible to apply.

 Active commitment to volunteerism.

 - Experience in local government, student government, or workplace leadership (paid or unpaid).

 - Knowledge of Zonta International and its programs.

 - Support in Zonta International's mission of empowering women worldwide through service and advocacy.